vamshedhar/Yelp-Review-Rating-Prediction/README.md

  - [Observations](#observations)
  - [Future Enhancements](#future-enhancements)
  - [References](#references)

+## Algorithms
+One of the categories that our project could fall under is definitely the supervised learning.
+The main reason for this is that a prior knowledge of the target variable is already known, that needs to be predicted at the end of the project.
+To train our prediction models, we used three supervised learning algorithms.

+### Naive Bayes
+Logistic regression is a simple classification algorithm for learning to predict a discrete variable such as predicting whether a grid of pixel intensities represents a “0” digit or a “1” digit.
+Here we use a hypothesis class to try to predict the probability that a given sample belongs to the class “1” versus the probability that it belongs to the class “0”.
+Specifically, we will try to learn a function of the form:

+	<center>P(y=1|x) = hθ(x) = 1/1+exp(-θTx)</center>
+	<center>P(y=0|x) = 1- P(y=1|x)</center>

+### K- Nearest Neighbours
+### Logistic Regression

 ## Results and Analysis
+We built models for both 3-class and 5-class classification problem using above 3 supervised learning models.
+For 3-class classification, we programmatically constructed Good, Average and Bad classes from review labels.

 ### Naive Bayes Output

 ### K- Nearest Neighbours Output
 ### Logistic Regression Output